akhmaos/trading-example/README.md

 ## Setup and Installation

-To set up and run the Trading Microservices application, follow these steps:
+To set up and run the Trading application, follow these steps:

 1. **Clone the repository:**